testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

     Azure Cosmos DB's greatest strength is that it provides a multi-model, globally available NoSQL database with high concurrency, low latency, and predictable results.
 The fact that it transparently synchronizes data to all regions, which can quickly and easily be added at any time, adds value by reducing the amount of development required to read and write the data and removes any need for synchronization.

     The cost of all database operations, such as throughput, CPU, and memory, is normalized by Azure Cosmos DB and is expressed in terms of Request Units (RUs).
 The cost to read a 1-KB item is 1 Request Unit (1 RU) and the minimum RUs required to consume 1 GB of storage is 40.
 The cost of writing a 1-KB item is 5 RUs.
-Many people risk over-allocating RUs to their collections, when they may not need such high levels at all times.
+Many people risk over-allocating RUs to their collections when they may not need such high levels at all times.
 To save costs, a good tactic is to ramp up the number of RUs during batch processing or other read/write-heavy loads, then reduce the number of RUs afterwards.
 This can be done automatically or manually through the portal.
 An example of how this can be automatically done is to monitor Cosmos DB with Azure Monitor and set an alert rule that calls an Azure Function to scale up the number of RUs for that collection.
 Then you would have another process to scale down as needed.
 You configure Azure Monitor to monitor the total requests for a 429 HTTP status code (which means the requests are throttled), apply alert logic where the total number of these codes are greater than a pre-defined value (like 10) over the last 5 minutes.

     ![A screenshot of Azure Monitor where the an alert is configured by selecting a status code value of 429 with a condition set to greater than, the time aggregation set to total, and threshold set to 10.](media/azure-monitor.png 'Azure Monitor')